-Stockholder Proposals for the 2023 Annual Meeting
+Stockholder Proposals and Nominations of Director Candidates for the 2024 Annual Meeting

 Stockholders interested in submitting a proposal for inclusion in our proxy statement for next year's annual meeting must do so in compliance with our bylaws and applicable SEC rules and regulations.
-Under Rule 14a-8 adopted by the SEC, to be considered for inclusion in our proxy materials for our 2023 annual meeting, a stockholder proposal must be received in writing by our Secretary no later than January 1, 2023.
-If the date of our 2023 annual meeting is moved more than 30 days before or after the anniversary date of this year's meeting, the deadline for inclusion of proposals in our proxy statement will instead be a reasonable time before we begin to print and mail our proxy materials next year.
-Any such proposals will also need to comply with the various provisions of Rule 14a-8, which governs the basis on which such stockholder proposals can be included or excluded from Company-sponsored proxy materials.
+Under Rule 14a-8 adopted by the SEC, to be considered for inclusion in our proxy materials for our 2024 annual meeting, a stockholder proposal must be received in writing by our Secretary no later than December 30, 2024.
+If the date of our 2024 annual meeting is moved more than 30 days before or after the anniversary date of this year's meeting, the deadline for inclusion of proposals in our proxy statement will instead be a reasonable time before we begin to print and mail our proxy materials next year.
+Stockholder proposals for inclusion in our proxy materials for the 2024 annual meeting must include the information required by and otherwise comply with the requirements of Rule 14a-8.